wshropshire/dviont/README.md

 ## Overview

-dviONT (DNA Variant Identification using ONT) is a variant calling pipeline designed specifically for Q20+ Oxford Nanopore Technologies sequencing data.
+dviONT (DNA Variant Identification using ONT) is a bacteria variant calling pipeline designed specifically for Q20+ Oxford Nanopore Technologies sequencing data.
 This pipeline was heavily inspired by (1) Torsten Seemann's [short-read variant calling tool Snippy](https://github.com/tseemann/snippy) and (2) The best practices of ONT long-read variant calling as described in [this Michael Hall et al. eLife 2024 paper](https://doi.org/10.7554/eLife.98300).
 The pipeline facilitates the following:

 1. Alignment of ONT sequencing reads that have been basecalled using dorado (tested with v.0.9.1) and the super accurate model (r1041_e82_400bps_sup_v500) to provided reference genome using Minimap2.
 2. Variant calling using Clair3 parameters following best practices as described in aforementioned eLife journal article.